 Fact 42.
 The peninsula of Istria, in Croatia, is a big producer of award-winning olive oils.
 The region is often referred to as the ‘new Tuscany’.

 Fact 43.
-In 2016 the village of Jaškovo, in Croatia, has entered the Guinness World Records for being home to the world’s longest strudel, which was 1,479 metres long.
+In 2016 the village of Jaškovo, in Croatia, entered the Guinness World Records for being home to the world’s longest strudel, which was 1,479 meters long.

 Croatia’s Great Outdoors